- California Civility Task Force

 About the California Civility Task Force:

-The California Civility Task Force is a joint project of the California Judges Association and the California Lawyers Association, in cooperation with the State Bar of California.
+The California Civility Task Force (CCTF) is a joint project of the California Judges Association and the California Lawyers Association, in cooperation with the State Bar of California.
 It is comprised of a diverse group of more than 40 distinguished lawyers and judges.
 Its initial report, “Beyond the Oath: Recommendations for Improving Civility,” can be accessed by clicking the link below.

 Click here to read the California Civility Task Force Report